top of page

 Why Traditional Vulnerability Management Can’t Keep Up

-Legacy vulnerability management hinges on scheduled scans, manual reviews, and periodic patches—a methodology increasingly unsuited to the velocity and variety of modern threats.
+Legacy vulnerability management relies on scheduled scans, manual reviews, and periodic patches—methods increasingly unsuited to the velocity and variety of modern threats.
+Between these fixed scans, organizations face persistent blind spots, allowing attackers to exploit weaknesses faster than humans can respond.

 AI agents, when embedded, offer three core enhancements: